Technology Transfer News

 Small Company Thrives on Commercialization of NOAA’s Miniaturized Particle Spectrometer

 POPS is a low-cost, high-sensitivity alternative to traditional aerosol measurement technologies.
-Story written by Miguel Aristu For many people, hiking is a peaceful escape from everyday stressors.
-For Dr. Ping Chen, CEO of Handix Scientific Inc., hiking was a starting…
+For many people, hiking is a peaceful escape from everyday stressors.
+For Dr. Ping Chen, CEO of Handix Scientific Inc., hiking was a starting point of his success.
+In…

 NOAA Awarded U.S. Patent for Innovative Lionfish Trap

-Story originally published in April, 2021.
-Device could help protect threatened ecosystems and aid fishing communities The Challenge Over the last 20 years, invasive lionfish populations have dramatically increased throughout the western Atlantic Ocean, Gulf of Mexico, and Caribbean Sea.…
+Device could help protect threatened ecosystems and aid fishing communities The Challenge Over the last 20 years, invasive lionfish populations have dramatically increased throughout the western Atlantic Ocean, Gulf of Mexico, and Caribbean Sea.
+Lionfish have already caused a decline…

 New technology uses NOAA data to provide faster disaster warnings